openstack/openstack-manuals/doc/config-reference/source/block-storage/volume-encryption.rst

 #.
 Restart ``nova-compute``.

-Follow the instructions in the OpenStack Admin User Guide under the heading `Create an encrypted volume type <http://docs.openstack.org/admin-guide/dashboard_manage_volumes.html>`__ or alternatively, see ``TODO`` in this manual to do this via the
+Follow the instructions in the OpenStack Administrator Guide under the heading `Create an encrypted volume type <http://docs.openstack.org/admin-guide/dashboard_manage_volumes.html>`__ or alternatively, see ``TODO`` in this manual to do this via the